Mitro: History

 The Mitro team explained the reason for shutting down the service was that the cost and administrative burden to maintain the service in their spare time with their own money had become too much.
 Given that they could not properly manage a service that people rely on for their security, they needed to stop running it.

 Former customers were encouraged to move to Passopolis, and independent project that uses the open source Mitro code, or use alternatives such as 1Password, Dashlane, or LastPass.

 On October 5, 2015, Mitro was officially terminated by Twitter.

-Investors

-Seed Funding

-Mitro was backed by $1.2 million in seed funding from Google Ventures and Matrix Partners.